Filed under: Uncategorized

 10 out of 10.
 Perfection.

-Colgate it is.
+Here it is.
+Please watch.

 Graham Coxon has many iterations.
 There’s the cheeky chappie BritPop Blur guitarist, there’s the post Blur thrasher (not appealing) then the new lighter post punk pop that frequented his latter two (brilliant) albums.
 And now there is this.
 Coxon does folk.